hreinn91/gltMG/README.md

-This is a project in deal.II We create a GLT (Generalize Locally Toeplitz) preconditioner which is used in CG method.
+This is a project in deal.II We created a GLT (Generalize Locally Toeplitz) preconditioner which is used in CG method.
 System Matrix: Uniformly disc.
 Laplace system
 Should be supplied by the user!